SparkleSavvy/ONEPIXEL/README.md

 # ONEPIXEL
-Resources for ONEPIXEL minecraft server
+Mod pack and resources for ONEPIXEL minecraft server